 OK, so security.
 At least it’s on brand.

 This morning, I receive a text message from Secure Mail (Murphy’s Law, not fifteen minutes after I’d left the house to go to work).
 They informed me that they’d tried to deliver my tickets but, surprise, surprise, I wasn’t there.
-To rearrange delivery, they said, I should go to
+To rearrange delivery, they said, I should go to their website.

 So I did.